Subscribe to updates

 Application for a Premises Licence at 49 Limpsfield Road, South Croydon, CR2 9LB

-Numerous representations were received from local residents, ward councillors, and the Sanderstead Residents' Association, raising concerns about potential public nuisance, crime and disorder, and the protection of children from harm.
-Key concerns included the proposed late operating hours, the potential for noise disturbance from music and patrons, the impact on the quiet suburban character of the area, and issues related to parking and traffic.
-Some objectors also highlighted existing restrictive covenants in Sanderstead that limit the sale of alcohol in pub-like settings.
+Numerous representations were received from local residents and Councillor Yvette Hopley, raising concerns about potential public nuisance, crime and disorder, and the protection of children from harm.
+Key concerns included the late operating hours, the potential for a bar culture

 Application for a Premises Licence at Addington Park, Croydon, CR0 5AR

-The Sub-Committee also considered an application for a time-limited premises licence for an event named Xcstasy Jouvert at Addington Park, Croydon, CR0 5AR, to be held on Saturday, 6 July 2024.
-The application sought permission for the provision of regulated entertainment, specifically recorded music, from 13:00 to 22:00, and the sale of alcohol for consumption on the premises from 13:00 to 21:30.
+The Sub-Committee also considered an application for a time-limited premises licence for Addington Park, Croydon, CR0 5AR, submitted by Smith and Smith Ltd. The application sought permission for regulated entertainment, specifically recorded music from 13:00 to 22:00, and the sale of alcohol for consumption on the premises from 13:00 to 21:30, on Saturday, 6 July 2024.

 Attendees